GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 ##### Display link based on state of 2FA

 The application can now use the `two_factor_enabled` method to determine if a user has enabled 2FA.
-This will be done in the user's profile page where the link exists.
+This will be done on the user's profile page where the link exists.

 `app/templates/user.html`: Determine the state of 2FA